Biri language: Yuwi

 E54: Yuwi (Juipera, Toolginburra, Yuipera, Juwibara, Yuibera, Yuwiburra, Yuwibarra, Yuwibara): Yuwibara is treated as a dialect of Biri by Angela Terrill, based on George Bridgeman and Pierre-Marie Bucas' list in Curr (Vol.3, pp. 44–51), having over 80% in common with Biri.
 However Gavan Breen assigns it to Wiri (E57) – another dialect of Biri – on the basis of geography and other evidence.
 AIATSIS had not as of October 2020 assigned a status to it.

 Yuwi had no recorded speakers between 1975 and 2016 according to AUSTLANG, but efforts are being made to revive the language.
 After a group of Yuwi descendants had worked hard to revive the language, by January 2020 elders were able to conduct "Welcome to Country" ceremonies in language.
 It was a long process, which included Elders consulting with the State Library of Queensland, working on building word lists and developing a dictionary.
 The organisation First Languages Australia (a language advocacy body established in 2013) lends support.

 The language and people are usually referred to as Yuwibara today, with a 2020 native title determination made in this name.

 Ngaro

 E59: Ngaro's status as a separate dialect is unconfirmed, with a Tindale wordlist being the only source.
 Breen assigns it to Wiri (E57).

 Gabulbarra

 Gabulbarra is name for a people of Central Queensland, but little is known about their language.
-Gavan Breen thinks that they spoke a dialect of Biri, and the status of their language is recorded as "potential" on AUSTLANG.
+The Gabulbarra People are closely connected with Barada People and may have spoken a similar language to Barada.